co1010/tagpro-highlights/README.md

 ## Things that may be an issue in the future

 * Video likes can only be incremented once every second.
 Distributed incrementing???
-* Leaderboard space issue with a lot of videos
 * Server costs